WebEx Meeting Center: Known Issues

 Audio Switching to Internal Speakers when File Sharing

 If you are using an external audio device such as headphone or external speakers, sharing a file with sound, such as a WRF file, forces the Webex Meetings application to switch to the internal speakers, even if you select an external source in the Webex Meetings sound settings.
 The application returns to the external device once you stop sharing the file.

 Linux/Unix users might not able to join the meeting if NTLM authentication is enabled with ISA proxy.

-Viewing Office 2007 documents
+Viewing Office 2007 and later documents

-Attendees who join a meeting from Linux/Unix may have display issues when the presenter shares a Microsoft Office 2007 document.
+Attendees who join a meeting from Linux/Unix may have display issues when the presenter shares a Microsoft Office 2007 and later document.
 For example, some animations and pictures may not be displayed or become distorted.

 Microsoft Office PowerPoint